ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

    as the source of attribute pipelines.
 Attributes are read-only and are modified by components registering modifiers to their corresponding attribute pipelines.
-   Private columns, on the other hand, are read and written by components directly - but only the component that created them in the first place.
+   Private columns, on the other hand, are read and written by components directly - but only by the component that created them in the first place.

    Refer to the :ref:`population management documentation <population_concept>` for more details.